nitin-787/uni-notes/README.md

 Firebase Documentation: <br/>
 https://firebase.google.com/docs/cli#setup_update_cli

-Alternatively you could look into this YouTube video for futher help for the Firebase Setup: https://www.youtube.com/watch?v=dIK5MNvaxeY&t
+Alternatively, you could look into this YouTube video for further help to setup Firebase: https://www.youtube.com/watch?v=dIK5MNvaxeY&t

-#### Setup firebase with flutter with the following commands:
+#### Setup Firebase with Flutter with the following commands:
   ```
   firebase login
   dart pub global activate flutterfire_cli
   ```
-#### Configure your apps to use Firebase
+#### Configure your app to use Firebase

 ```bash
  your-flutter-proj$ flutterfire configure (select your project or create a new one)